 In the oldest department store in Paris, Galeries Lafayette, luxury and elegance reign year in, year out, as golden light floods its luxurious halls.
 A huge mosaic dome always catches the eye.
 Galeries Lafayette is the epicenter of Parisian Christmas: it is here that the main city Christmas tree with a height of 21 meters is installed every year.

-Do not forget to show our free coupon at the information desk you can get special gifts for any purchase over 50 euros, and get a 12% tax refund for purchases starting from 100 euros.
+Do not forget to show Exclusive O'bon Paris coupon at "Le Concierge" desk you can get special gifts for any purchase over 50 euros, and get a 12% tax refund for purchases starting from 100 euros.

 If you have a receipt for a purchase of over 650 euros and Obonparis' coupon, you can access the luxurious VIP lounge of the department store.
 Present your receipt and the coupon you downloaded in advance at the concierge.
 You can enjoy a cup of coffee or champagne while receiving private tax refund services.
 For more details about this benefit, check out this article